mikolajspeichert/rn-boilerplate/README.md

 4. Run tests using `npm run test`
 5. To run on device emulators, you have to have installed `react-native` npm module, then run `react-native run-ios` or `react-native run-android`.
 See more on [React Native getting started](https://facebook.github.io/react-native/docs/getting-started.html).

-> This project is still in development, please inform about any current issues
+> This project is still in development, please inform about any issues

 > As soon as react 16.0.0 reaches rc/stable version, tests will be upgraded to [enzyme](https://github.com/airbnb/enzyme)